mmiah00/My-Shell/README.md

     - void redirectgreater (char * line)
       - takes the command line as a parameter.
 Separate command line by the > into two parts.
 First part is the command while second is the filename.
-Removed leading and trailing spaces from both of them and then executed after backingup with dup and redirecting with dup2.
+Removed leading and trailing spaces from both of them and then executed (with executeOne) after backingup with dup and redirecting with dup2.
       - does not return anything

     - void redirectless (char * line)